Common Maple Tree Varieties

 - Japanese maples are lovely ornamentals, meaning that they remain smaller in size.
 They’re known for their interesting branching structure, bright color, and year-round interest.

 Maple Tree Care

-Maple trees have shallow root systems, which can lift walkways and driveways as they mature, so be sure to plant them appropriately.
-Prune, water and fertilize maple trees regularly to maintain optimal health.
+Maples tend to have shallow root systems, which can lift walkways and driveways as they mature, so be sure to plant them appropriately.
+Prune, water, and fertilize maple trees regularly to maintain optimal health.

-Newly planted maple trees will benefit from ArborKelp®, SavATree’s exclusive seaweed biostimulant fertilizer which aids in tree establishment, promotes root growth and heightens stress tolerance.
+Newly planted maple trees will benefit from a root enhancer like ArborKelp®, SavATree’s exclusive seaweed biostimulant fertilizer.
+This aids in tree establishment, promotes root growth, and heightens stress tolerance.

 Mature and established trees benefit from fertilizer feedings of organic-based macro and micronutrients for the nutrition necessary to sustain their health.